I enjoy writing about DIY arts and crafts projects, they can be a lot of fun to do.

-Otherwise, I also used directions I found on MarthaStewart.com. although I did things slightly different than what she says to do there.
+Otherwise, I also used the directions I found on MarthaStewart.com, although I did things slightly different than what she says to do there.
 Once you get the hang of things, making a tree out of a magazine is very easy.
 It's also something that would not be difficult to remember if you decide to make another tree or two.

 I didn't need to do this part for my magazine, but, for those of you who chose a magazine with a thick spine, make sure and break it first so that it is nice and bendable, rather than being stiff.
 Don't worry about ruining the magazine, it's not like you were planning on reading it ever again once it became a decoration for the holidays.

 For each page of the magazine, take the top right corner and fold it in towards the spine, like the picture shown to the right under "Step Two."
 Try to fold them nice and flat.
 At the end, it should look something like the fanned out triangle of a magazine to the right.

 Now, go through each page of the magazine once again, folding from the top right corner, like the pictures labeled "Step Three," toward the spine.
 It will look just like the next picture under that one, kind of like a man's tie.
 Once again, try and make it nice and flat.
 Be aware that it will be a little tougher to fold as you go along, which will be especially difficult if you're using a larger magazine than the one I used.
 In the end, it should look like the fanned out diamond shape in the next picture to the right.